France Ô

 France Ô (/fr/) was a French free-to-air television channel featuring programming from the French overseas departments and collectivities in Metropolitan France.
 It was part of the France Télévisions group.
 It was a national counterpart of the local Outre-Mer 1ère networks.

 History

-The channel was launched in 1998 as RFO Sat by Jean-Marie Cavada, then-president of RFO, and initially broadcast for only 9 hours per day.
+The channel was launched in 1998 as RFO Sat by Jean-Marie Cavada, then-president of Réseau France Outre-mer (RFO), and initially broadcast for only 9 hours per day.
+On 28 May, TPS started carrying the channel.
 It was re-branded as France Ô on 25 February 2005 after the reunification of RFO with France Télévisions.
 The "O" stands for Outre-mer (overseas); the circumflex, which is considered an accent in French grammar, was used to emphasize that the channel was open to diverse accents and dialects, as well as to ensure that the name was not read as France 0 ("France zero").
 Simultaneously, the channel increased from a nine-hour operation to 24 hours a day.

 The channel became available in overseas territories in November 2010, replacing the RFO-operated Tempo, and was launched on DTT nationally the same year.